 The wound/HBO clinic is located at Lucerne.
 The wound and HBO clinics serve primarily outpatients, though inpatients may be transported to the wound/HBO area for evaluation and treatment.
 The fellow will participate in the evaluation and management of patients referred to the clinic for wound and/or HBO therapy.
 The fellow will review all new and follow-up patients with the faculty member.

 The adult HIV clinic provides comprehensive, longitudinal care for HIV infected.
 Each fellow will have clinic every other week, and will follow a diversified cadre of more than 20 HIV patients throughout his/her fellowship.
 Onsite faculty HIV experts will see and discuss all new patients, and provide help as needed on follow-up cases as well as ad hoc lectures on key HIV topics.
 The clinic will be on Mondays AM in the Downtown clinic.

-All fellows will have at least 5 months available to plan, conduct and write up a research project.
+All fellows will have at least 4 blocks available to plan, conduct and write up a research project.
 Broad latitude will be given regarding the type of project, which could range from a "bench" microbiology project to a clinical trial or retrospective review of cases and literature survey.
 It is anticipated that all fellows will submit at least abstract to a national or international meeting, and that all fellows will submit their work for publication.
 It is acknowledged that the work might not be published prior to the end of the fellowship, as there is often quite a delay between submission and publication.

 All fellows will complete the NIH online research course, and will present at least once during their fellowship at the monthly research conference.

 There is research conference every 4 weeks to present the progress of the research projects.